WICG/scheduling-apis/README.md

 NOTE: these are early, premature API sketches, read as such.
 Feedback is appreciated.

 ### Semantic priority for queue
-Semantic priority i.e. enum TaskQueuePriority can be one of these:
+We propose adding default task queues with three semantic priorities, i.e. enum TaskQueuePriority, can be one of these:

 * 1. "user-blocking"
-* 2. "user-visible" (similar priority as rAF)
+* 2. "default"
-* 3. "default"
+* 3. "idle"

-* 4. "background" (similar priority as rIC)
+NOTE: These roughly match up with GCD and our own internal TaskTraits, however the "render" priority level is missing, as it is already covered by rAF.

-NOTE: These match up with GCD and somewhat match our own internal TaskTraits.
+NOTE: idle priority is similar to rIC.
+TODO: document why we are adding a queue for idle.

 ### Default set of Serial Task queues
 Tasks are guaranteed to start and finish in the order submitted, i.e. a task does not start until the previous task has completed.